Riverview Veterinary Groups' dedicated, compassionate and friendly team.

 Veterinary Surgeon

-Cliona has a passion for all animals large and small and while based at our Ballincollig Clinic you may just find her out on a farm tending to a cow’s health needs.
-The variety of animal clients keeps her busy and when not at works she loves running and spending time with her ‘animal niece’ Asia a lovely collie cross that adores spending time with her human auntie.
+Cliona has a passion for all animals large and small, and although she’s based at our Ballincollig clinic, you may find her out on a farm tending to a cow’s health needs.
+Our wide variety of clients keep her busy, but when she’s not working, she loves running and spending time with Asia, her family’s lovely collie cross.

 Jim Kelleher